 As a house husband I wasn’t just sitting around waiting for the missus to get home.
 Everything was a major inconvenience.
 Anything you could take care of with a phone call or handle online here in Japan, all of that had to be done in person.
 I had to go down to the city and pay the bills, which meant getting there early, waiting for ages in line and battling my way through the crowd to the cashier.

 When our computer was stolen, the thieves saw it had a Japanese keyboard and dumped it.
 We finally found out it was held by the police.
-I had to go to Kampala to get it, which meant I had to battle my way through the bureaucracy and bribe a couple of cops to get to get the computer back.
+I had to go to Kampala to get it, which meant I had to battle my way through the bureaucracy and bribe a couple of cops to get the computer back.
 This kind of stuff consumed so much of my time.

 In Uganda it was assumed that we’d have a servant, a house boy or a house girl.
 We tried for one week until the woman we hired tried to steal Keiko’s camera.
 We said, “We won’t report this, but you’re finished.”
 So I did the housework.
 I had to iron clothes, including socks and handkerchiefs, because there’s a local insect they call the mango fly even though it has nothing to do with mango fruit.
 When you had laundry the fly would lay its eggs on the wet clothes, and if you didn’t kill the eggs with heat by ironing them, the eggs would attach to your skin, and the insect would dig into your body so you had to pull it out with tweezers.
 (Link) This meant everything had to be ironed, although electricity was available sporadically.